Ennead-Architects-LLP/NYU-HQ/sender/README.md

 - ✅ No configuration needed by users
 - ✅ Token is embedded securely
 - ✅ No Python, Git, or anything else required
+- ✅ Handles multiple file types (HTML, CSS, JS, JSON, PNG, JPG)
-- ✅ Handles files of any size (tested with 340KB+ HTML files)
+- ✅ Uploads all files in one run
+- ✅ Preserves original filenames

 ## For End Users: How to Use